OliverWMurphy/UCL_Moodle_4_scraper/README.md

 # UCL_Moodle_4_scraper
 Python 3 program to scrape downloadable content off of UCL's virtual learning enviroment moodle.
 An updated version of the never-finished UCL moodle 3 scraper, adapted for the new moodle 4.
 Uses Selenium with Firefox.
+Pulls the downloadible content (PDFs, ZIPs, PPTs etc) into your default download folder.

 Must have firefox installed to run.